If you have received a bankruptcy notice the person or company who sent it to you is threatening to bankrupt you.

 You should contact a lawyer whether or not you believe you owe the debt, and whether or not you can afford to pay the amount stated on the bankruptcy notice, because an experienced bankruptcy lawyer (as you will see below) may be able to set aside, dispute or otherwise invalidate the bankruptcy notice on technical legal grounds.

-Bankruptcy notices are issued in Australia under the Bankruptcy Act 1966.
-Before 25 March 2020, a bankruptcy notice could be issued for a minimum amount owing of $5,000.
-However, since the advent of COVID-19, the minimum amount has increased to $20,000.
+Bankruptcy notices are issued in Australia under the Bankruptcy Act 1966 (Cth) (the Act).
+They can be issued for a minimum amount owing of $10,000.

-Failing to adequately respond to a valid bankruptcy notice within the relevant time means that the debtor will be considered to have committed an act of bankruptcy under the Bankruptcy Act.
-This has far reaching consequences.
+Failing to adequately respond to a valid bankruptcy notice within the relevant time means that the debtor will be considered to have committed an act of bankruptcy under the Act.
+This has far-reaching consequences.
 It enables the creditor to file an application in the Federal Circuit Court seeking an order declaring the debtor bankrupt.

-The minimum period for bankruptcy is 3 years.
-However, there is scope for this to be extended up to eight years if the debtor is uncooperative and it is in his creditors’ interests to do so.
+The minimum period for bankruptcy is three years.
+There is scope for this to be extended up to eight years if the debtor is unco-operative and it is in his creditors’ interests to do so.

 How was the bankruptcy notice served?